Kokanee salmon

-The kokanee salmon (Oncorhynchus nerka), also known as the kokanee trout, little redfish, silver trout, kikanning, Kennerly's salmon, Kennerly's trout, or Walla, is the non-anadromous form of the sockeye salmon (meaning that they do not migrate to the sea, instead living out their entire lives in freshwater).
-There is some debate as to whether the kokanee and its sea-going relative are separate species; geographic isolation, failure to interbreed, and genetic distinction point toward a recent divergence in the history of the two groups.
+The kokanee salmon (Oncorhynchus nerka), also known as the kokanee trout, little redfish, silver trout, kikanning, Kennerly's salmon, Kennerly's trout, Himemasu or walla, is the nonanadromous form of the sockeye salmon (meaning that they do not migrate to the sea, instead living out their entire lives in fresh water).
+Some debate exists as to whether the kokanee and its sea-going relative are separate species; geographic isolation, failure to interbreed, and genetic distinction point toward a recent divergence in the history of the two groups.
 The divergence most likely occurred around 15,000 years ago when a large ice melt created a series of freshwater lakes and rivers across the northern part of North America.
-While some members of the salmon and trout family (salmonids) went out to sea (anadromous), others stayed behind in fresh water (non-anadromous).
+While some members of the salmon and trout family (salmonids) went out to sea (anadromous), others stayed behind in fresh water (nonanadromous).
 The separation of the sockeye and the kokanee created a unique example of sympatric speciation that is relatively new in evolutionary terms.
-While they occupy the same areas and habitats during the breeding season, when ocean-going sockeye salmon return to freshwater to spawn, the two populations do not mate with each other in some regions, suggesting speciation.
+While they occupy the same areas and habitats during the breeding season, when ocean-going sockeye salmon return to fresh water to spawn, the two populations do not mate with each other in some regions, suggesting speciation.

+Etymology

+The word kokanee means "red fish" in the Sinixt Interior Salish language, and "silver trout" in the Okanagan language.

 Distribution

-Kokanee are native to many lakes in the western United States and Canada including Alaska, Washington, Oregon, California and Idaho in the United States and British Columbia and Yukon in Canada.
+Kokanee are native to many lakes in the western United States and Canada, including Alaska, Washington, Oregon, California, and Idaho in the United States and British Columbia and Yukon in Canada.
 Populations of kokanee are also found in Japan and Russia.
-Additionally, kokanee have been introduced to many other lakes in the United States including in those states mentioned above as well as in Montana, Wyoming, Nevada, Utah, Colorado, Arizona and New Mexico in the west, as well as in New England, New York and North Carolina in the east.
+Additionally, kokanee have been introduced to many other lakes in the United States, including in those states mentioned above, as well as in Montana, Wyoming, Nevada, Utah, Colorado, Arizona, and New Mexico in the west, and some New England states, New York, and North Carolina in the east.
 Kokanee have also been introduced to lakes in southern Alberta and Saskatchewan in Canada.